“Our bodies are our canvases, and the weights we lift are our brushes.”

-Initially, this weeks blog was supposed to be another great interview, but I decided to postpone it and talk about something that has been on my mind for the past couple of days.
+Initially, this week’s blog was supposed to be another great interview, but I decided to postpone it and talk about something that has been on my mind for the past couple of days.
 The Muscle Can Be… Muscle Is… campaign was created to encourage women to become more active through playing sports, dance or weight lifting.
-It was started because I believe adding activity to your life is one of the best things a woman can do for herself.
+It was started because I believe adding activity to one’s life is one of the best things a woman can do for herself.
 I am a muscular woman, and truthfully, I can’t imagine being any other way.
 I have lifted for years and am beyond comfortable with my body, to the point that I often don’t think about my differences.
 Every time I see athletic women, or things encouraging women to become more active, I think, “FINALLY, they get it.”
-My hope is that women, will begin to realize being athletic, muscular, fit, is OK, and the “stigma” of being fit will eventually be nonexistent.
+My hope is that women will begin to realize being athletic, muscular, fit, is OK, and the “stigmas” associated with being fit will eventually be nonexistent.
 In some communities, this hope is slowly becoming a reality.
 Athletically built women are becoming more prevalent.
 Which is a sign that women are not just going to the gym to do cardio, or lift the pretty pink weights in a body conditioning class.
 They are going to the gym to train hard and heavy, because they want to make serious changes and they love the results.
 I see the changes in some communities, but in others, not so much.
-As I use public transportation, or walk through the streets of these communities, I will get a nasty look, people will point, whisper, and laugh or make rude comments about my body to let me know, to them, my body is not acceptable, it is unappealing because it is not their “norm.”
+As I use public transportation, or walk through the streets of these communities, I will get a nasty look, people will point, whisper, and laugh or make rude comments about my body to let me know my body is not acceptable to them.
+It is unappealing because it is not their ideal “norm.”

 I float between two worlds, the fitness world, and reality.
 In one, I am seen as a “phenom” to many, in the other, a freak, but those two opposing opinions keep me grounded, balanced in a sense.
-Accepting of myself, and how other choose to live their lives.
 You see, it’s easy to be accepting of one’s self when compliments are readily given.
 The true test of self acceptance is in being proud of who you are when the positive words turn into criticisms.
 When the negative comments surround you and the compliments are nowhere to be found.
 If you know who you are, the negative will make you stronger, because you understand where it is coming from.
 You will know it has nothing to do with you and everything to do with that particular individual, and how they view themselves.